-DED 12102 Movement Concept, Skill Analysis, Performance and т D W FED 12105 Practices in Badminton 1 Г vv
+PED 12103 Movement Concept, Skill Analysis, Performance Т Р W and Practices in Badminton

 History of the sport, Basic movements of the sport.
 Basic techniques and skills of selected sport, teaching methodology of techniques for beginners, Rules of the game, Basic formation systems for beginners.